scottvr/pbngen/README.md

 ```bash
 python pbngen.py my_photo.jpg ./pbn_output
 ```
-This command processes `my_photo.jpg`, saves outputs to the `./pbn_output` directory, and uses default settings (typically 12 colors for the PBN palette, intermediate complexity).
+This command processes `my_photo.jpg`, saves outputs to the `./pbn_output` directory, and uses default settings (typically 12 colors for the PBN palette, intermediate preset).

 [Examples complete with input and output images are available on the Wiki](https://github.com/scottvr/pbngen/wiki)